-Event name badges: To assist the Sergeant at Arms, Executive Committee, and NASED staff in recognizing voting members, election agency staff, and other agency staff, event name badges will be in different colors:
+Event name badges: To assist the Executive Committee, NASED members, and NASED staff in recognizing voting members, election agency staff, and other agency staff, event name badges will clearly differentiate the different attendees.

 Section 5.
 THE EXECUTIVE COMMITTEE

-Power to establish Association policy shall remain in the hands of the membership of the Association, provided that a majority of the Executive Committee shall have general supervision over the affairs of the Association in accordance with the policies established by vote of the membership at regular meetings.
-All interim policy decisions arising between regular member meetings shall be subject to change at the next regular meeting of the Association.
+Power to establish Association policy remains in the hands of the membership of the Association.
+However, a majority of the Executive Committee has general supervision over the affairs of the Association in accordance with the policies established by vote of the membership at regular meetings.
+All interim policy decisions arising between regular member meetings are subject to change at the next regular meeting of the Association.

-Regional Representatives shall have the following responsibilities: reach out to member states within their region to encourage meeting participation; follow-up on unpaid dues; report to the membership on regional developments during winter and summer meetings; encourage and facilitate regional meetings; and attend Board and Annual Meetings.
+Regional Representatives have the following responsibilities: reaching out to member states within their region to encourage meeting participation; following-up on unpaid dues; reporting to the membership on regional developments during winter and summer meetings; encouraging and facilitating regional meetings; and attending Board and Annual Meetings.
 To be eligible to serve as Regional Representative, a member must have attended at least two previous NASED conferences.

-The executive committee shall hold its meetings upon call by the president or upon call by four members of the executive committee at such time and place as the president or the executive committee members shall designate.
-Notice of all executive committee meetings shall be given in writing as soon as practical to all Association participants.
-Four members of the executive committee shall constitute a quorum for the transaction of business and in case a quorum be not present at any meeting called by the president, a less number may adjourn from time to time, without notice other than by announcement at the meeting, until a quorum of the executive committee shall attend any such adjourned meeting.
-Past Presidents, other than the Immediate Past President, shall not be considered 'members of the Executive Committee' for the purpose of establishing a quorum.
+The Executive Committee shall hold its meetings upon call by the president or upon call by four members of the Executive Committee at such time and place as the President or the Executive Committee members shall designate.
+Notice of all Executive Committee meetings shall be given in writing as soon as practical to all Association participants.
+Four members of the executive committee constitute a quorum for the transaction of business and in case a quorum be not present at any meeting called by the President, a lesser number may adjourn from time to time, without notice other than by announcement at the meeting, until a quorum of the executive committee attends any such adjourned meeting.
+Past Presidents, other than the Immediate Past President, are not be considered 'members of the Executive Committee' for the purpose of establishing a quorum.